zachzeyuwang/tracing-vs-freehand/README.md

 ## Code

-Before running any code, please run `conda env create -f environment.yml` and `conda activate tracer`.
+Before running any code, please run `conda env create -f environment.yml`, `conda activate tracer`, and `sudo apt install librsvg2-bin`.
 All code has been tested on Ubuntu 20.04.

-`utils/render_png_from_json.py` renders the drawings in png format from the raw JSON data.
+- `utils/` contains the code for rendering drawings and their composites from the raw JSON data.

-`registration/` stores the scripts used to register freehand drawings to the tracing density.
+- `registration/` contains the code for registering freehand drawings to tracing density.

 If you need anything in particular, please feel free to reach out to me directly.